brajeshwar/brajeshwar.github.io/_posts/2008/2008-12-11-can-selinux-impose-a-better-confidentiality-over-encryption.md

----
-layout: post
-title: Can SELINUX impose a better confidentiality over encryption?
+# Can SELINUX impose a better confidentiality over encryption?
----

 One issue that may come to the mind of a Linux user is - How to secure data that comes in from an encrypted file?
 This critique takes the point that SE Linux is the reply.
 SE Linux is the Security-Enhanced Linux project started by the NSA which lets you secure Linux at every echelon from the kernel up.
 SE Linux is in essence a defense against hackers giving users another stratum of protection to online information.